Custom Top Coat Protective Finishes

 Gloss Resin Tables

 A poured finish which has a thickness of as much as .25”, epoxy resin is used both as durable wood finish and as a coating over logos, photographs, posters, metal, fabrics, cards, coins, etc. Epoxy has been a favorite finish for bars and restaurants because moisture will never affect it and it will never wear off, meaning tabletops can be in use for years without needing to be refinished.
 However, as it is a thick film finish the epoxy will be affected by hot cups and plates, leaving an indentation or “heat ring”, and surface scratches are more evident as they are suspended above the substrate.
 Epoxy finishes generally go through a “wear in” period during which they receive initial surface scuffing and some indentations.
 Epoxy is available as gloss or satin, the latter may cause some blurring of image detail in the substrate.
 Please be aware, any objects with a rough or unpolished finish may scratch the surface.
+Additionally, our resins come with UV inhibitors however may develop an amber tint over time, most noticeable on white.

 Conversion Varnish Tables